-I was driving through Michigan, on a day trip to see a calamari eating contest and a presentation for the world’s biggest hamburger in Detroit.
+I was driving through Michigan on a Michigan road trip, on a day trip to see a calamari eating contest and a presentation for the world’s biggest hamburger in Detroit.
 Along the way, as I always do on road trips, however short they may be, I stopped at random roadside attractions (like a giant basketball on the side of the highway) that were on my path… including this convenience store cow on a roof in Ypsilanti, Michigan.

 I’m partial to cows on roofs.
 There is one on a restaurant in the town I grew up in… and this giant brown and white holstein was much, much bigger than any other cow on a roof I’d ever seen before.